- Find a Park

 Passport holders can choose from over 200 sites in B.C. to visit, including provincial parks and Visitor Centres.
 The BC Parks Passport program encourages passport holders to have fun and experience new places while collecting stamps/stickers towards great prizes.

 The Passport also offers engaging activities, coupons, and trip planning tips.
-Any questions – please email Park Info.
+For any questions, please email Park Info.

 “In every walk with nature, one receives far more than he seeks.”